Graduate Assistantship Frequently Asked Questions

 Can I hold a graduate assistantship and not register for classes?

-No. A graduate assistant must be registered for a minimum of six graduate-level credits each term of the appointment.
+No. A graduate assistant must be registered for a minimum of eight graduate-level credits each term of the appointment.

 Can my assistantship be terminated before the end of my appointment?
 If so, under what conditions?